 In 2012, when WhyDonate created the first European non-profit crowdfunding platform, we turned traditional fundraising on its head and unleashed the potential of everyone, anywhere, anytime, to make the world a better place.
 Today, there are almost too many crowdfunding platforms, and the market for crowdfunding charities in developing countries is expected to reach $ 96 billion annually by 2025, according to the World Bank.
 That’s a lot of potential, but success requires planning.

 In the past 7 years, we’ve made it possible for non-profits from all countries worldwide to build schools, protect the environment, feed the hungry and do thousands of other amazing things.
 We are happy to share what we have learned!
 Each chapter provides a practical step that you can use to prepare for your first crowdfunding campaign.
 At the end of each chapter, you’ll find a resource you can use for a crowdfunding cause.

-Crowdfunding Guide for Charity Organization
+Charity Crowdfunding Guide for Nonprofits

 1. Be Smart